 The January 2001 Charter Holdings notes are general unsecured obligations of Charter Holdings and Charter Capital.
-Cash interest on the January 2001 13.500% Charter Holdings notes will not accrue prior to January 15, 2006.
+Cash interest on the January 2001 13.500% Charter Holdings notes began to accrue on January 15, 2006.

 The January 2001 Charter Holdings notes are senior debt obligations of Charter Holdings and Charter Capital.
 They rank equally with all other current and future unsubordinated obligations of Charter Holdings and Charter Capital.
-They are structurally subordinated to the obligations of Charter Holdings' subsidiaries, including the CCH II notes, the CCO Holdings notes, the Renaissance notes, the Charter Operating credit facilities and the Charter Operating notes.
+They are structurally subordinated to the obligations of Charter Holdings' subsidiaries, including the CIH notes, the CCH I notes, the CCH II notes, the CCO Holdings notes, the Renaissance notes, the Charter Operating notes and the Charter Operating credit facilities.

 Charter Holdings and Charter Capital will not have the right to redeem the January 2001 10.750% Charter Holdings notes prior to their maturity on October 1, 2009.
-On or after January 15, 2006, Charter Holdings and Charter Capital may redeem some or all of the January 2001 11.125% Charter Holdings notes and the January 2001 13.500% Charter Holdings notes at any time, in each case, at a premium.
+Charter Holdings and Charter Capital may redeem some or all of the January 2001 11.125% Charter Holdings notes and the January 2001 13.500% Charter Holdings notes at any time, in each case, at a premium.
 The optional redemption price declines to 100% of the principal amount of the January 2001 Charter Holdings notes redeemed, plus accrued and unpaid interest, if any, for redemption on or after January 15, 2009.